OpenSecuritySummit/oss2018/content/outcomes/tracks/DevSecOps/working-sessions/integrating-security-into-an-spotify-model.md

    - or vice versa: embed a TechOps/WebOps member in the Security team for six months, so they can learn the methods and priorities of Security
 - A Security expert within a business should ideally be part of a number of squads
 - This practice will help to grow a network of Security Champions
-- Squads work well outside Security; examples were given of squads working succecssfully within marketing and HR
+- Squads work well outside Security; examples were given of squads working successfully within marketing and HR

 ## Working Materials
 [Slide deck](https://open-security-summit.org/tracks/devsecops/working-sessions/integrating-security-into-an-spotify-model/)